 Our liquidity requirements are significant, primarily due to our debt service requirements.
-As of December 31, 2021, we had \$631 million of indebtedness associated with ATI's Term Loan, \$400 million of indebtedness associated with ATI's 4.75% Senior Notes, \$500 million of indebtedness associated with ATI's 5.875% Senior Notes and \$1,000 million of indebtedness associated with ATI's 3.75% Senior Notes.
+As of December 31, 2022, we had \$625 million of indebtedness associated with ATI's Term Loan, \$400 million of indebtedness associated with ATI's 4.75% Senior Notes due October 2027 ("4.75% Senior Notes"), \$500 million of indebtedness associated with ATI's 5.875% Senior Notes due June 2029 ("5.875% Senior Notes") and \$1,000 million of indebtedness associated with ATI's 3.75% Senior Notes due January 2031 ("3.75% Senior Notes" and, together with the 4.75% Senior Notes and 5.875% Senior Notes, the "Senior Notes").
 Short-term and long-term debt service liquidity requirements consist of \$2 million of minimum required quarterly principal payments on ATI's Term Loan through its maturity date of March 2026 and periodic interest payments on ATI's Term Loan and the Senior Notes.
-There are no required quarterly principal payments on ATI's Senior Notes.
+There are no required quarterly principal payments on the Senior Notes.
 Long-term debt service liquidity requirements also consist of the payment in full of any remaining principal balance of ATI's Term Loan and the Senior Notes upon their respective maturity dates.

-We made \$7 million and \$6 million of principal payments on the Term Loan during the years ended December 31, 2021 and 2020, respectively.
+We made \$7 million of principal payments on the Term Loan during each of the years ended December 31, 2022 and 2021.
 Our ability to make payments on and refinance our indebtedness and to fund planned capital expenditures and growth initiatives will depend on our ability to generate cash in the future.

-In November 2020, the Company and ATI entered into an amendment to the Credit Agreement to increase the commitments under the revolving credit facility due September 2025 ("Revolving Credit Facility" and, together with the Term Loan, the "Senior Secured Credit Facility") by \$50 million.
-The amendment also extended the Revolving Credit Facility termination date from September 2024 to September 2025.
-The Senior Secured Credit Facility, as amended, provides for a \$650 million Revolving Credit Facility, net of an allowance for up to \$75 million in outstanding letters of credit commitments.
-As of December 31, 2021, we had \$645 million available under the Revolving Credit Facility, net of \$5 million in letters of credit.
-If we have commitments outstanding on the Revolving Credit Facility at the end of a fiscal quarter, the Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the Senior Secured Credit Facility for the applicable year.
-As of December 31, 2021, our first lien net leverage ratio was 0.60x.
+The Senior Secured Credit Facility provides for a \$650 million Revolving Credit Facility, net of an allowance for up to \$75 million in outstanding letter of credit commitments.
+Throughout the year ended December 31, 2022, we made periodic withdrawals and payments on the Revolving Credit Facility as part of our cash management plans.
+The maximum amount outstanding at any time during the year ended December 31, 2022 was \$75 million.
+As of December 31, 2022, we had \$644 million available under the Revolving Credit Facility, net of \$6 million in letters of credit.
+As of December 31, 2022, we had no amounts outstanding under the Revolving Credit Facility.
+If we have commitments outstanding on the Revolving Credit Facility at the end of a fiscal quarter, the Senior Secured Credit Facility requires us to maintain a specified maximum first lien net leverage ratio of 5.50x.
+Additionally, within the terms of the Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the Senior Secured Credit Facility for the applicable year.
+As of December 31, 2022, our first lien net leverage ratio was 0.41x.
 The Senior Secured Credit Facility also provides certain financial incentives based on our first lien net leverage ratio.
 A first lien net leverage ratio at or below 4.00x and above 3.50x results in a 25 basis point reduction to the applicable margin on the Revolving Credit Facility.
 A first lien net leverage ratio at or below 3.50x results in an additional 25 basis point reduction to the applicable margin on the Revolving Credit Facility.
-A first lien net leverage ratio at or below the related threshold.
+These reductions remain in effect as long as we achieve a first lien net leverage ratio at or below the related threshold.